Furnace Repair Checklist

 - Put in the new filter with the arrow facing toward the furnace to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should work somewhere in the vicinity of three months.
-You may also get a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter sooner.

 To make the procedure easier down the line, use a permanent pen on your heater exterior or ductwork to show the airflow direction and filter size.